Louisiana Purchase Exposition: Notable attendees

 The poet T. S. Eliot, who was born and raised in St. Louis, Missouri, visited the Igorot Village held in the Philippine Exposition section of the St. Louis World's Fair.
 Several months after the closing of the World's Fair, he published a short story entitled "The Man Who Was King" in the school magazine of Smith Academy, St. Louis, Missouri, where he was a student.
-Inspired by the ganza dance which the Igorot people presented regularly in the Village and their reaction to "civilization," the poet explored the interaction of a white man with the island culture.
+Inspired by the ganza dance that the Igorot people presented regularly in the Village and their reaction to "civilization", the poet explored the interaction of a white man with the island culture.
 All this predates the poet's delving into the anthropological studies during his Harvard graduate years.

 Max Weber visited upon first coming to the United States in hopes of using some of his findings for a case study on capitalism.

 Jack Daniel, the American distiller and the founder of Jack Daniel's Tennessee whiskey distillery, entered his Tennessee whiskey into the World's Fair whiskey competition.
 After four hours of deliberation, the eight judges awarded Jack Daniel's Tennessee Whiskey the Gold Medal for the finest whiskey in the world.
 The award was a boon for the Jack Daniel's distillery.

 Novelist Kate Chopin lived nearby and purchased a season ticket to the fair.
 After her visit on the hot day of August 20, she suffered a brain hemorrhage and died two days later, on August 22, 1904.

 Philadelphia mercantilist, John Wanamaker, visited the exposition in November 1904 and purchased an entire collection of German furniture which included the giant jugendstil brass sculpture of an eagle that he would display in the rotunda of his Wanamaker's department store in Philadelphia.
 In 1909 Wanamaker also purchased the organ from the fair, which at the time was the biggest pipe organ in the world.
 It is still featured today, much enlarged, as the Wanamaker Organ in the Grand Court of his Philadelphia retail palace.
 Wanamaker purchased and donated an ancient Egyptian tomb, a mummy and other relics to the University Museum of the University of Pennsylvania.

 Benedictine monk, artist and museum founder, Fr.
 Gregory Gerrer, OSB, exhibited his recent portrait of Pope Pius X at the fair.
 Following the fair, Gerrer brought the painting to Shawnee, Oklahoma, where it is now on display at the Mabee-Gerrer Museum of Art.